Symbian9/wiki-template/Translation.md

 Unfortunately, there is no easy way to test the translations until they eventually arrive in an unstable build.

 OpenOrienteering uses Weblate's free hosting offer for open source projects.
 You may [donate to Weblate](https://weblate.org/donate/) to support both projects.

+#### Special markers in translations

+ * **Placeholders:** The source strings may contain placeholders such as `%1` or `%n`.
+   `%1`, `%2` etc. are replaced with some text or number when displayed.
+Since each number identifies a particular spot in the source string, you may change the order the placeholders so that it fits the grammar of the language you translate for.
+   `%n` is a special marker which will be replaced with a number.
+In addition the value of the number is used to select between singular and plural versions of the translation.

+ * **Shortcuts:** An ampersand `&` before a letter is used to mark the following letter as a shortcut key.
+In this case, the ampersand is not displayed, but usually the shortcut is indicated by underlining the letter.
+You may choose a different letter for the translation.

+ * **HTML markup:** Some strings contain HTML markup, such as `<b>...</b>` for <b>bold</b> style.
+Please try to maintain this markup in the translation.

+ * **Line breaks:** Some strings contain line breaks in order to limit the width of some texts or to move certain parts of text to the beginning of a line.
+Please try to insert similar line breaks in the translation.

 ----